fusion-energy/neutronics_material_maker/docs/source/example_library_usage.rst

     nmm.AddMaterialFromFile('mat_lib.json')
     my_new_material = nmm.Material('polythylene')

-Another option is to use AddMaterialFromDir() to import a directory of json files
+Another option is to use AddMaterialFromDir() to import a directory of JSON files